 A variety of creative processes, phases, and cannabis strains

-The topic gets even more interesting, though, when we look at a variety of creative processes.
+As Sebastian Marincolo describes in detail in his essay “Marijuana and Creativity – A Love Story”, the topic gets even more interesting, when we look at a variety of creative processes.
 Playing a new drum solo in a band during a live performance demands the coordination of various cognitive abilities and, simultaneously, flawless hand-eye coordination.

 These abilities are very different from those a poet needs when he silently sits down trying to write a poem about the sound of wind going through a field of rye.
 For the creative spontaneous exploration of dance, a solo dancer needs a perfect functioning motor control of his whole body, timing, and an ongoing stream of ideas in order to transpose music into motion.

 Cannabis can help artists, musicians and others by a multitude of cognitive alterations that enhance a whole variety of cognitive processes.
 We shouldn’t expect this to be a simple relationship.
 The many alterations of cognitive processes during a cannabis high have a different impact on various creative processes.